Frequently Asked Questions

 What happened to the old MUNBase?

-This past year, HMUN has contracted a software development company to develop a new MUNBase, which has replace our previously 20-year-old software.
+This past year, HMUN has contracted a software development company to develop a new MUNBase, to replace our 20-year-old software used in prior years.
 Usernames and logins are not transferred over from the previous software so please create new credentials in order to register!

 We hope you enjoy the new and more modern look of our software, as well as the more streamlined registration and payment process.
 You can find the new MUNBase here.